pavlesav/ComputationalModellingSocialSystems2025/Final_project/README.md

 ## Some basic information:

 **Option 1:**
 - Propose a **new project** with a topic related to computational modelling with an application that has not been part of the assignments.
+For example, combining two different models seen during the class, such as the group formation and the spreading model, where different rules are considered for the interaction of individuals (attributes of the individuals, homophily, size of the groups, number of simulations) and the spreading process (the probabilities/rules of getting in different contagious stages, time length of the contagion, multiple or single spreadings).

-- Formulate a research question based on a literature review and identify the literature gap (for example, future work that has not been developed/published elsewhere).
+- Formulate a research question based on a small literature review on the chosen models (4-6 papers) and identify some literature gaps (for example, future work that has not been developed/published elsewhere or some theoretical models that can be applied to other contexts).

 - Implement a model with empirical data or simulations to solve/explore the research question.

 **Option 2:**
-- **Extension of the previous assignments**, but you must follow the scientific method practices for the final project.
+- **Extension of the previous assignments** while following the scientific method practices for the final project.

-- Formulate a research question based on a literature review and identify the literature gap (search for more recent work on the same topic and situate the gap that your project wants to fill, for example, future work that has not been developed/published elsewhere).
+- Formulate a research question based on a small literature review (4-6 papers) and identify some literature gap (search for more recent work on the same topic and situate the gap that your project wants to fill, for example, future work that has not been developed/published elsewhere or applying the model to solve questions or understand other contexts).

 - Based on the literature review, you should improve the model you previously developed during the assignment and make the necessary variations to make your project novel.